gzweigle/open-hybrid-piano/hardware/releases/ips20/README.md

 0.1 inch spaced connectors J46.
 Connect to six of the sensor connectors.
 See instructions in the *packages/* directory for this board.

 ### +5V power
-External power connection. **WARNING** - Do not connect external +5V power while Teensy 4.1 is connected to a USB cable that is supplying power from an external source.
+External power connection.
+Do not connect external +5V power while Teensy 4.1 is connected to a USB cable that is supplying power from an external source.

 ### Fuse
 Location for fuses.

 ### Power jumper
-**IMPORTANT** - As an extra safety measure, disconnect this jumper J12 and the +5V power input when Teensy 4.1 is connected to a USB cable that is supplying power from an external source.
+As an extra safety measure, disconnect this jumper J12 and the +5V power input when Teensy 4.1 is connected to a USB cable and that USB cable is supplying power from an external source.

 ### MIDI Out
 Five-pin MIDI output connection.
 The board does not have a MIDI input.